nwg-piotr/squarely/README.md

 Some work still left to do.
 See the current development state in action: https://youtu.be/kkd3cE-pYDI

 The game is being developed on Arch Linux with [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download).
-The PKGBUILD file and/or the testing package you'll find in the `dist` folder.
-No packages for other Linux distributions available at the moment, but you can always clone the project to give it a try.
+The beta [squarely](https://aur.archlinux.org/packages/squarely) package is available in AUR.
+No packages for other Linux distributions are available at the moment, but you can always clone the project to give it a try.